chr15m/bugout-practical-decentralization/README.md

 ???

-Finally you want to be able to send messages yourself.
+Finally you want to be able to send messages.

 The `send` method will send a message to all Bugout nodes in browser tabs around the world which are connected to the same room as your node.

-These are the simple components that the message board demo is built on and what you need to get browsers talking to eachother without any internet servers in between.
-There's a bunch of other stuff Bugout does like RPC but that is the core functionality and it enables the main thing which is browsers talking to eachother in a decentralized peer-to-peer way.
+That's basically it.
+These are the simple components that the message board demo is built on and the code you need to get browsers talking to eachother without any internet servers in between.
+There's a bunch of other stuff Bugout does like RPC, but this is the core functionality it enables, and the main thing which is browsers talking to eachother in a decentralized peer-to-peer way.

 ---